 Heal will provide physical separation between the area designated for sales of medical marijuana products to patients/caregivers and the area designated for sales of adult-use marijuana products to individuals 21 years of age or older.
 This separation will take the form of divider which creates a separate dedicated queue for medical transactions.
 The line will be reserved only for patients with a valid Medical Use of Marijuana Program ID Card.
 While this queue will be reserved for medical purchases, patients are free to utilize any queue while making purchases, and are not only restricted to the medical purchase queue.
+Heal will also prioritize patient and caregiver identification verification and entry into the retail area.

-There shall be separate lines for Heals sales of adult-use and medical marijuana; however, patients may use either line.
+There shall be separate lines for Heal's sales of adult-use and medical marijuana; however, patients may use either line.
 Additionally, Heal's retail facility will feature a private area separate from the sales floor where medical patients can receive consultation regarding medical marijuana use and our available medical cannabis products.